Complementary Feature Enhanced Network with Vision Transformer for Image Dehazing

-The main contributions of this work are: \begin{itemize} \item We propose a new variant of ViT, namely Hybrid Local-Global Vision Transformer (HyLoG-ViT), which can model both local and global dependencies with lower computational cost than the vanilla ViT.
-With the HyLoG-ViT, we propose a Transformer-based dehazing network for the first time. \item We build a new dehazing framework that jointly learns the intrinsic image decomposition and image dehazing.
-The reflectance and shading prediction tasks provide rich complementary features for the haze-free image generation task, enabling the network to generate high-quality haze-free images with natural color and fine details. \item To effectively fuse the complementary features, we propose a Complementary Features Selection Module (CFSM).
-The CFSM considerably improves the effectiveness of feature aggregation by adaptively enhancing the proper complementary feature channels while weakening the irrelevant ones. \end{itemize}
+Incorporating the HyLoG-ViT within the complementary feature enhanced framework, we build our dehazing network.
+Previous works designed specific approaches for different hazy scenes, such as the two-branch neural network (TBNN) \cite{twobranch2021cvprw}, discrete wavelet transform GAN (DW-GAN) \cite{dwgan2021cvprw} and ensemble dehazing networks (EDN) \cite{edn2020cvprw} for non-homogeneous dehazing, and maximum reflectance prior (MRP) \cite{zhang2017fast} and optimal-scale fusion-based dehazing (OSFD) \cite{zhang2020nighttime} methods for nighttime dehazing.
+Interestingly, extensive experiments on homogeneous, non-homogeneous, and nighttime dehazing tasks reveal that our network exhibits good generalization performances on different hazy scenes without any changes in the network architecture during the training.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a new framework and built a complementary feature enhanced network for image dehazing by jointly learning the intrinsic image decomposition and image dehazing.
+The reflectance and shading prediction tasks provide rich complementary features for the dehazing task, enabling the network to generate high-quality haze-free images with natural color and fine details. \item To effectively fuse the complementary features, we propose a Complementary Features Selection Module (CFSM).
+The CFSM considerably improves the effectiveness of feature aggregation by adaptively enhancing the proper complementary feature channels while weakening the irrelevant ones. \item We propose a new variant of vision transformer, namely Hybrid Local-Global Vision Transformer (HyLoG-ViT), which can model both local and global dependencies with lower computational cost than the vanilla vision transformer.
+With the HyLoG-ViT, we propose a transformer-based dehazing network for the first time. \end{itemize}